Equidistribution of numerical semigroup gaps modulo $m$: Introduction

 In \cite{WangWang2008}, Wang \& Wang studied alternate Sylvester sums for numerical semigroups of the form $S=\langle a,b\rangle$ with $\gcd(a,b)=1$.
 Among their results are formulas for the numbers of even gaps and odd gaps of $S$.
 In particular, they found that there are as many even gaps as there are odd gaps precisely when $a$ and $b$ are both odd.
 Put another way, they determined when $S$ has an equal number of gaps in each congruence class modulo 2.

 In this paper, we consider the following problem: for a general numerical semigroup $S$ and $m\in\N$, does $S$ have an equal number of gaps in each congruence class modulo $m$?
-When this occurs, we say that the set of gaps of $S$ is \emph{evenly distributed modulo $m$}.
+When this occurs, we say that the set of gaps of $S$ is \emph{equidistributed modulo $m$}.